amandamxavier/connections/README.md

 Feel free to open an issue if you find a bug or have a suggestion, so we can discuss the best way to improve or fix it.

-## 🛠️ Contribute
+## 👋 Contributing

-You're welcome to contribute to this project, just create your pull request, and wait for the review.
+You're always welcome to contribute to this project, just create your pull request, and wait for the review.

 ## 📜 License